huzidev/learning-typescript/typescript-react/typescript-react/README.md

 # Getting Started with TypeScript

-This project is about all basics of TypeScript
+This project is about all basics of TypeScript and React

 ## Available Scripts